BendyLand/BendyLand/README.md

 ⚡ Quick info:
  - I am most proficient in C, C++, Zig, Odin, Rust, Go, and Python.
+   - Of those, my favorite one to use right now is Zig.
  - I’ve also dabbled in functional languages (Haskell, F#, OCaml), JVM/JS ecosystems (Scala, Kotlin, Groovy, Clojure, JS/TS), and a smattering of others (C#, Swift, Ruby, Lua, Julia).
    - (I did say I like language design)
  - My favorite game engines are Unreal (for 3D) and Godot (for 2D).